Recognizing and Combating COVID-19 Chargeback Fraud

 - Regional Risk teams are also empowered to suspend and / or waive VDMP or VFMP fees for non-T&E merchants that can demonstrate they have been directly impacted by the pandemic.

-American Express COVID-19
+How is American Express Approaching COVID-19 Chargebacks?

 American Express has been very proactive about this and thoughtfully provided us with some information about how they’re adjusting their merchant policies during this time:

 - Dispute Response Time: The timeframe merchants have to respond to cardholder disputes has been extended to 30 days.
 This applies to disputes received between March 1, 2020 and May 31, 2020.

 - Contactless Payments: In order to minimize physical interactions during card-present transactions, the threshold for contactless payments has been raised in various markets, with more to come.

 - No Signature Required: While signatures were not previously required at the point of sale, American Express has been reminding its merchants that it is not necessary to make customers sign for their transactions.